d0x/voucherchain/README.md

 * As User, I want to see some Contact Information comming from the blockchain.
 (Demonstrates OpenZeppelin EthPM usage)
 * As Course Student Auditor, I want to have 3 example vourchers, so something is visible from the beginning.

-A few things to try or see:
+A few things to note:
 * Wether you see "revoke" or "buy" buttons in the vourcher-footers dependes on the account you are using.
   * You can only revoke your vouchers.
   * You can only buy other vouchers.